 - Place the frozen kefir grains in the refrigerator overnight.

-- Once the grains have thawed, rinse the powdered milk off with fresh milk.
+- Once the grains have been thawed, rinse the powdered milk off with fresh milk.

 - Drain and add a small amount of fresh milk, just enough to cover the grains, and set it on the counter to ferment for two days.

 **If it is water kefir, then add sugar water